Azure-Samples/cosmos-db-design-patterns/document-versioning/README.md

     ![Screenshot of the 'dotnet run' output.
 The URL to navigate to is highlighted.
 In the screenshot, the URL is 'http://localhost:5183'.](images/local-site-url.png)

-    **Do not doing anything on this website yet.
+    **Don't do anything on this website yet.
 Continue to the next step.**

 1. At another command prompt, switch to the `function-app` folder.
-Then, run the function app with:
+Then, run the Function App with:

     ```bash
     func start